ORE

 Thomas specializes in lateral thinking with common technologies and materials, striving use these to bring health into the everyday experience and beauty into sustainability.
 ORE’s architectural practice engages in residential, commercial, and urban design, in which Thomas incorporates an integrative building design process to use building systems as that push the boundaries of today’s urban typology.

-Thomas recently won design: retail’s 40 under 40 award for his entrepreneurial incubator work in urban neighborhoods, and was named New Talent 2018 by Metropolis Magazine.
+Thomas won design: retail’s 40 under 40 award for his entrepreneurial incubator work in urban neighborhoods, and was named New Talent 2018 by Metropolis Magazine.

 Thomas has lectured at universities around the world, including Columbia, Princeton, University of Pennsylvania, University of Stuttgart, and the University of Oregon.
 He’s been the keynote speaker at the Biennial Oregon AIA Convention, the Verge Green Technology Conference, and Dubai’s Innovation Week.

-Thomas is honored to have been nominated for the Cooper Hewitt, Smithsonian Design Museum’s 2016, 2017, 2018, 2019 and the 2020 National Design Award for Architecture!
+Thomas is honored to be a 5x nominee for the Smithsonian Design Museum’s National Design Award.